Lace Tennis Shoes

 There is no definitive answer to this question since the size of shoelaces will vary depending on your shoes and foot size.
 However, a few tips can help you determine the correct size laces for your tennis shoes.

 First, measure your foot width at the widest point and note it.
 Then, measure your foot length from heel to toe.
-Finally, use these measurements to find the corresponding size of a shoelace.
+Finally, these measurements are used to find the corresponding size of a shoelace.

 Read Next – Blowfish Malibu Women’s Fruit Sneaker